joshhornby/joshhornby.github.io/_posts/2026-01-20-what-is-a-tech-lead.md

 > This post is part of my [Tech Lead Series](/tags/tech-lead), a collection of practical advice for engineers stepping into leadership roles.

 Three weeks into my first tech lead role, my manager asked how things were going.
 I told her I wasn't sure what I was supposed to be doing.
-She laughed and said, "Neither does anyone else."
+She laughed, "Neither does anyone else."

-I'd spent those three weeks bouncing between writing code, reviewing PRs, sitting in planning meetings, having 1:1s with engineers I'd been peers with days earlier, and trying to figure out why the deployment pipeline kept failing on Thursdays.
+I'd spent those three weeks bouncing between writing code, reviewing PRs, sitting in planning meetings, having 1:1s with engineers and trying to figure out why the deployment pipeline kept failing on Thursdays.
 Nobody had given me a job description.
-The promotion announcement just said "tech lead" and left me to work out the rest.

 The role is different everywhere, defined by context rather than a career ladder document.